Pintereach-Project/backend/README.md

 #### - Required Values
 ```
 {
-  userId: STRING // Can be saved upon login
+  userId: STRING // Can be found upon login
 }
 ```